microsoft/WebTemplateStudio/docs/getting-started-developers.md

 ## Quick Start

 To get started, the first step is to clone this repository.
-To install dependencies, compile the client and the extension, run:
+To install dependencies, compile the client, and compile the extension, run:

 _Windows:_